A FEATURE-LENGTH SAND ANIMATION

 Written by: Mark Jenkins / Mary Kate O Flanagan

 Designer: Derek Mawudoku

-Heart of Darkness is an all-action adventure story of a perilous journey into the largely unknown and untamed jungle of the Congo.
-As such, it has many of the popular ingredients and appeal of a tale with a mystery and a quest at its heart.
-A story that has layers of meaning that accounts for its dreamlike and metaphorical nature and makes it ideal for a sand animation treatment.
-The film will be the first sand animated feature, a technique that involves manipulating sand directly under the camera to design figures, textures and movement frame-by-frame.
+Heart of Darkness is an all-action adventure story of a perilous journey into the untamed jungle of the Congo.
+It has many of the appeal of a tale with a mystery and a quest at its heart.
+A story that has layers of meaning that makes it ideal for a sand animation treatment.
+This will be the first sand animated feature that involves manipulating sand under the camera to design scenes frame-by-frame.

 “There’s never been a Conrad movie, for the simple reason that nobody’s done it as written and I think that, the minute anybody does that they’re going to have a smash on their hands.”